Develop-X/AWS/AWS Certified Solutions Architect/06_Route 53.md

 Different from Latency based as the routing is hardwired irrespective of latency.

+6. **Geoproximity routing policy** – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another. ...

 ## DNS Exam Tips

   - **ELBs cost money – ensure to delete them when not using.**